codingchili/chili-core/README.md

 gradlew build
 ```

-Note: when targeting java 9 the following hacks are needed for Netty/Vert.x
+Note: when targeting java 9+ the following hacks are needed for Netty/Vert.x
 ```
 --add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=java.base/java.io=ALL-UNNAMED --add-opens=java.base/java.util=ALL-UNNAMED --add-opens=java.base/sun.net.dns=ALL-UNNAMED --add-opens=java.base/java.lang.reflect=ALL-UNNAMED --add-opens=java.base/java.nio=ALL-UNNAMED --add-opens=java.base/sun.nio.ch=ALL-UNNAMED
 ```

 ## Background
-The project consists of two parts.
-The core, which is a framework built on top of the vertx toolkit.
 The purpose of wrapping vertx in a framework is to increase productivity.
-This is done by providing common functionality that can be used to build microservices on.
-With all the logic packed into core, it is possible to create distributed microservices capable of handling authentication, request routing and storage in 66 lines of code.
+This is done by providing common
+functionality that can be used to build microservices on as a framework.
+With all the logic packed into core, it is
+possible to create distributed microservices capable of handling authentication, request routing and storage
+in 66 lines of code.
 If you are interested in vertx, I recommend using it directly instead.
-This framework is intended to improve productivity in a very specific use case.
+This framework is intended to improve productivity for a single developer, aka the author.
 In order to achieve this it is much more invasive than the vertx toolkit.

 ###### Summary
 * Built on the high-performance reactive toolkit vertx
 * Uses clustering to improve scalability
-* Support for a variety of storage options
+* Support for a variety of storage options, query API's and a DSL.
 * A distributed logging system and logging aggregator
 * Highly adaptable and flexible with a configuration system
 * High availability with support for multiple transports